 - Scenario planning to generate ideas – A tried and tested method of sparking ideas is to imagine possible futures, for your customers or your organisation.
 But for many people, it can be really hard to shake off the constraints of what’s possible now and think creatively and openly about what tomorrow might look like.
 That’s where stories come in: asking people to tell stories of the future rather than coming up with facts and figures liberates their thinking and opens up creative thought.
 (I wrote about this approach for Solverboard recently: have a read to see what futurist Nick Price had to say on the subject.)

-The next post will round off the series by looking at where to use stories at the back end of the innovation process.
+The next post rounds off the series by looking at where to use stories at the back end of the innovation process.
 If you simply can’t wait that long, why not drop me a line?
 I love to chat about stories, communications and innovation.

 Photo by Andrew Neel on Unsplash